awsdocs/aws-cur-user-guide/doc_source/savingsplans-columns.md

-# Savings Plans Details<a name="savingsplans-columns"></a>
+# Savings Plans details<a name="savingsplans-columns"></a>

-The SavingsPlan columns provide details about the ComputeSavingsPlans\.
+The SavingsPlan columns in AWS Cost and Usage Reports provide details about the ComputeSavingsPlans\.
 SavingsPlan columns are visible if you have purchased Savings Plans\.
 For more information about Savings Plans, see [What are Savings Plans?](https://docs.aws.amazon.com/savingsplans/latest/userguide/what-is-savings-plans.html) in the *Savings Plans User Guide*\.

  [A](#sp-A) \| B \| C \| D \| [E](#sp-E) \| F \| G \| H \| [I](#sp-I) \| J \| K \| L \| M \| N \| [O](#sp-O) \| [P](#sp-P) \| Q \| [R](#sp-R) \| [S](#sp-S) \| [T](#sp-T) \| [U](#sp-U) \| VWXYZ